MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-region-availability-service-limits.md

 Language availability for real-time message translation is dependent on your translator service provider.

-The following table lists the language availability of the other Customer Service insights features.
+The following table lists the language availability of the other Customer Service Insights features.

 | Feature name | English | Arabic | Dutch | French | German | Italian | Japanese | Portuguese | Simplified Chinese | Spanish |
 | ------- | ----- | -------- | ----- | ------- | ------- | ----- |---- | ------ | ------ | -------- | ------ |